Hair Relaxers and Uterine Cancer Risk: What You Need to Know

 Madame C.J.
 Walker, an African American entrepreneur, is credited with popularising hair straightening products for African American women in the early 1900s.

-Since then, hair relaxers have become a staple in the cosmetic industry, with many brands and products available worlwide.
+Since then, hair relaxers have become a staple in the cosmetic industry, with many brands and products available worldwide.

 Types of Hair Relaxers